Does your nonprofit make it easy to give?

 But less is more, especially when it comes to making the ask.

 So, stay focused in appeal letters and other solicitations.
-And put emphasis on explaining exactly how a donor’s gift will be used to make a difference.
+And emphasize explaining exactly how a donor’s gift will be used to make a difference.

 Do you have a lot of information about your initiatives on your donation page?
 Well, it might be time to cut some content!

 You don’t need to convince someone to give again when they arrive on this page.
 They’ve already heard your message and want to make a difference.
-So, concentrate on making it as easy as possible for them to do it.
+So, concentrate on making it easy for them to do it.

-And it’s not just about the amount of content you share either.
+And it’s not just about the amount of content you share, either.
 Being simple means avoiding cluttered language and terms your donors are unfamiliar with.
-So, keep your writing at a sixth-grade reading level, so it’s easy for donors to get the point and move forward with their donation.
+So, keep your writing at a sixth-grade reading level so it’s easy for donors to get the point and move forward with the donation process.

-You already know you need a straightforward and engaging call-to-action to inspire your audience.
+You already know you need a straightforward, engaging call-to-action to inspire your audience.

 But it’s not enough to just be obvious.
-In fact, you can raise more money when your call-to-action feels more relevant to your goal.
+In fact, you can raise more money when your call-to-action feels aligned with your goal.
 So, connect the asks in your appeal letters and reply cards to something tangible.
 This will help donors understand how their donation makes an immediate impact.

 “A donation of $50 ensures a delicious Thanksgiving meal for a family in your community.”